evekhm/DRLS-GCP/README.md

 ## Deployment  <a name="deployment"></a>

-> As mentioned above, if your PROJECT-ID happened to exceed 20 characters, you can manually modify the way endpoints look, by manually changing 4-9 lines in the  *DRLS-GCP/shared/.endpoints* file.
+> As mentioned above, if your PROJECT-ID happened to exceed 20 characters, you can manually modify the way endpoints look, by manually changing Lines: 4-9 in the  *DRLS-GCP/shared/.endpoints* file.
-> Things you can actually change for the domain: Part before the `.endpoints`
+> Things you can actually change for the domain - is the part before the `.endpoints`
+>
-> For example: `prior-auth.${KUBE_NAMESPACE}.endpoints.${PROJECT_ID}.cloud.goog` could become pa.endpoints.${PROJECT_ID}.cloud.goog
+> For example: `prior-auth.${KUBE_NAMESPACE}.endpoints.${PROJECT_ID}.cloud.goog` could become `pa.endpoints.${PROJECT_ID}.cloud.goog`

 Following command does the installation and deployment of the DRLS components.